-16 Royal Rules Meghan Markle Has to Follow Now That She's a Duchess
+17 Royal Rules Meghan Markle Has to Follow Now That She's a Duchess

 7. No Miniskirts: The queen disapproves of hemlines higher than an inch or two above the knee.
 Regular female visitors such as Kate, Camilla, Princess Beatrice and Princess Eugenie are already aware of the fashion stipulation.
 If Meghan hasn't already ditched her little black dresses or her minis, time to throw them out!

 8. None of that Crossed-Legged Business: It's frowned upon for Royal Family members to cross their legs, according to an expert for Hello!
-You'll never see Kate Middleton crossing her legs anywhere other than at her angles.
+You'll never see Kate Middleton crossing her legs anywhere other than at her ankles.
 Kate often does a side-by-side move known as "the Duchess Slant," which Princess Diana utilized.
 Meghan better be working on her Duchess of Sussex slant!

 9. No Wedges: The Queen apparently DESPISES wedge shoes, says Vanity Fair.
 So get rid of 'em, girl!
+(And yes, we know that Kate the Great has been known a wedge or two but we dare you to find a photo of the Duchess of Cambridge rockin' a wedge in front of her royal highness—actually we double dare you.)

-10. Mealtime Is at 8:30: If dining the queen, Meghan should be prepared to always eat at 8:30 and dinner will be over by 10.
-The Queen is known for strictly adhering to her royal schedule.
+10. Mealtime Is at 8:30: If dining with her majesty, Meghan should be prepared to always eat at 8:30 and dinner will be over by 10.
+The Queen is known for strictly adhering to her royal schedule (pronounced shhheduuoole).
+The Queen eats when the Queen wants—otherwise off with your head!
+Okay, just joking, but also maybe not?

 11. No Open Seating: At a Royal Family gathering, Meghan will always be sat next to Prince Harry.